 The tfrun section provides details of the run time environment in which the Terraform plan was created.

 The table below provides a description of the typically useful elements of the tfrun data.

-This concludes our series on OPA, if you have not read part one or two yet, please check them out.
+If you have not read part one or two yet, please check them out.
 If you are interested in more examples, Scalr maintains an ever expanding library of OPA policy examples in our Github repository.
 Feel free to make a PR and contribute or create an issue if there is an example you would like to see.